|

 wrote our names down the inside of the spine of "Auntie" Shirley's huge

+Oxford dictionary.
 I don't know why she would check down the spine of a

 dictionary, but unfortunately she saw my name and I got a huge lecture